hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 ![Simple counter application with debugger box in the bottom right corner](ressources/counter_raw.png)
 Simple counter application with debugger box in the bottom right corner

 The first two lines are for importing elements we want to use in the application.
 The statement `main = Html.beginnerProgram { ... }` assembles a simple web page out of the components model, view, and update we define below.
 Our model is a simple integer number that stores the counters value.
 Initially the value is 0.
 The update part has a type `Msg` that allows two messages for updating the model: `Increment` and `Decrement`.
 After defining this type, the function `update` defines what the effects of receiving these messages are.
-I.e., receiving `Increment` increments the model and receiving `Decrement` decrements the model.
+Receiving `Increment` increments the model and receiving `Decrement` decrements the model.
 The view part defines the graphical representation and the way the user interacts with the application.
 It creates a text area that shows the model and two buttons, one with a "+" on it that sends the `Increment` message when clicked and one with a "-" on it that sends the `Decrement` message when clicked.
 The messages `Increment` and `Decrement` are the same messages that appear in the message history.
 The type that defines these messages, `Msg` or more specifically `Main.Msg`, also appears there.

 ### Setup of the System